duniter/duniter/doc/dev/git-conventions.md

 The summary gives an overview of the rules described below.
 Reading it will help you to dive into the details.

-- branch created from an issue must have your pseudo as prefix
-- manually created branches must be named according to the template `type/description`
+- Branches must be named according to the template `type/description`
 - draft work must be prefixed by "WIP" (work in progress)
 - the naming of final commits must comply with the template `[type] scope: action subject`
 - one should communicate with developers through dedicated spaces
 - integrating a contribution can only be done via a merge with `-no-ff` option and since the following critera are fullfilled
-  - branch up to date with `dev` branch
+  - branch up to date with `dev` branch (except hotfixes, see the hotfix section)
   - idiomatic code formatting, automated tests passed successfully
   - clean commit history, understandable and concise
   - contribution approved by a reviewer